alpha-catharsis/ptree/README.md

 A category is characterized just by a tag.

-A property is characterized by a tag, a value and (optionally) a type.
+A property is characterized by a tag, a value and a type.
+The property type can be optionally omitted.
+In such cases it is set to `'generic`.

 Properties and categories tags can be of one of the following types: